SModelS/smodels/docs/manual/source/RunningSModelS.rst

 Starting on v1.1, *runSModelS.py* is equipped with two additional functionalities.
-First, it can process a folder containing a set of SLHA or LHE files, second, it supports parallelization of this input folder.
+First, it can process a folder containing a set of SLHA or LHE file, second, it supports parallelization of this input folder.